clarin-eric/ieee-metadata-hackathon/README.md

 [CLARIN](https://www.clarin.eu) makes digital language resources available to scholars, researchers, students and citizen-scientists from all disciplines, especially in the humanities and social sciences.
 CLARIN harvests metadata (and converts it to CMDI where necessary) a few times per week from many sources.
 This harvested metadata constitutes the data set for this hackathon.
 Provided metadata adheres to the CMDI standard - see [clarin.eu/cmdi](https://www.clarin.eu/cmdi).
 A post-processed, searchable view of this metadata can be found in CLARIN's [Virtual Language Observatory](https://vlo.clarin.eu) (VLO).

-More on IEEE, the organisers of the workshop this hackathon is part of, and big data can be found at [bigdata.ieee.org](https://bigdata.ieee.org/).
+More on IEEE, the organisers of the workshop this hackathon is part of, and big data can be found on the [event page](https://bigdatawg.nist.gov/bdgmm2018.html) and at [bigdata.ieee.org](https://bigdata.ieee.org/).

 ## Data sets